nabilahszln/TGS-PROTOTYPE---FLASK/README.md

 The current railway troubleshooting process relies heavily on manual documents and experienced personnel.
 This often causes:

-slow response times
+- slow response times
-inconsistent fault handling
+- inconsistent fault handling
-delays during critical incidents reduced operational efficiency
+- delays during critical incidents
+- reduced operational efficiency

 A digital troubleshooting system is needed to support faster and more standardised fault resolution.

 🎯 Project Objectives:

-To evelop an in-house Troubleshooting Guide System (TGS) To support fault identification and resolve issues within five minutes Create a user-friendly and interactive GUI for maintenance staff 🛠️ Technologies Used:
+- To evelop an in-house Troubleshooting Guide System (TGS)
+- To support fault identification and resolve issues within five minutes
+- To create a user-friendly and interactive GUI for maintenance staff

+🛠️ Technologies Used:

-Python
+- Python
-Streamlit
+- Streamlit
-CSS
+- CSS
-Excel / CSV
+- Excel / CSV
-⚙️ Methodology

-Data Preparation (ETL Process)
-The Minimum Operating Requirement (MOR) data was originally provided in PDF format and converted into CSV format for processing.

-The data cleaning process included:

-handling missing values
-converting text to lowercase
-removing special characters
-trimming unnecessary spaces
-extracting relevant text descriptions
-The cleaned data was then stored in a new CSV file for further analysis and model development.

 Agile Development

 The system was developed using the Agile approach:

-Plan
+- Plan
-Design
+- Design
-Develop
+- Develop
-Test
+- Test
-Deploy
+- Deploy
-Review
+- Review

 Continuous feedback from engineers and maintenance staff was used to improve the prototype.

 🖥️ System Features: